one of the best kept secrets of the west

 Favors the powerful and accurate player, all others feel dread.

-Cons: Blind tees make it easier to lose discs.
+Multiple tees are blind and make it easier to lose discs.

 Lots of undergrowth make it easy to lose discs.